Taboo (Don Omar song)

-"Taboo" is the second single from Don Omar's collaborative album Meet the Orphans released on January 24, 2011 through Universal Latino.
-The song is re-adapted version from Los Kjarkas's song "Llorando se fue" most commonly known for its use in Kaoma's 1989 hit single "Lambada" fused with Latin beats.
+"Taboo" is the second single from Don Omar's collaborative album Meet the Orphans released on January 24, 2011, through Universal Latino.
+The song is an adapted version from the Los Kjarkas's song "Llorando se fue" most commonly known for its use in Kaoma's 1989 hit single "Lambada", fused with Latin beats.
 The song peaked at number one on the Billboard Latin Songs, becoming his third number one single on the chart.